ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 ## Design system to the rescue

-Discussions about the above topics as well as questions that repeately come up could be avoided with a design system.
+Discussions about the above topics as well as questions that repeatedly come up could be avoided with a design system.
 What does that do exactly?
+It helps to create a better product design process.
+It aims for consistent UI elements in terms of design, usage, and speech.
-It helps to create a better process, it aims for consistency and transparent decisions, it helps all involved parties to work efficiently on the product, it trains new employees on how and when to use certain UI elements, and documents decisions that have been made along the way.<br>
+It supports all involved parties to work efficiently on the product.
+It trains new employees on how and when to use certain UI elements, and documents decisions that have been made along the way.
+It establishes a common knowledge base. <br>
 Scope and structure are up to the company's needs, but the design system should give of course the answers to questions that repeatedly arise during product development.

 A design system might cover: